 From time to time we receive complaints that do not relate directly to something that Save the Children Australia has done or that we are not able to comment on.
 We are a charity with limited resources and we must use these in the best way possible.
 This can mean not engaging in lengthy debates on issues that are unrelated to Save the Children Australia's work.

 There may be rare occasions when we choose not to respond to a complaint at all.
 These include:

 - When a complaint is about something that Save the Children Australia has no direct connection to.
 We may choose to reply to clear our name but we are not obliged to.

-- When someone unreasonably pursues a complaint that we have already responded to.
-They will be given escalation points but we may choose not to reply again, we will always inform you of our decision to do this.
+- When someone pursues a complaint that we have already responded to, with no new issues raised.
+They will be given escalation points but we may choose not to reply again.
+We will always inform you of our decision to do this.